Skip to Main Content

 A conforming loan meets Fannie Mae and Freddie Mac’s requirements for residential mortgages.
 Borrowers must have a:

 Keep in mind: These are only minimums.
 To qualify for a loan, lenders will generally expect you to be stronger in one area to offset any weaker ones.
-For example, in order to secure a Fannie Mae-backed conforming conventional mortgage with a down payment of 3%, you might need a credit score of at least 680 and a DTI no higher than 36%.
+For example, to secure a Fannie Mae-backed conforming conventional mortgage with a down payment of 3%, you might need a credit score of at least 680 and a DTI no higher than 36%.

 In most parts of the country, borrowers also must be looking to borrow no more than $766,550 for a single-family home.